JaoChaos/wazuh_tasks/JuanAnayaOrtiz.md

 # Juan Anaya Ortiz.

 ## Index:
-  1.**Common Tasks**
+  1. **Common Tasks**
-    1.Deploy manager and agent
+    1. Deploy manager and agent
-    2.Verify agent works properly
+    2. Verify agent works properly
-    3.Verify manager generates alerts
+    3. Verify manager generates alerts
-    4.Comment the problems found during the work 2.**Specific tasks**
+    4. Comment the problems found during the work
+  2. **Specific tasks**
-    1.Fork documentation repository
+    1. Fork documentation repository
-    2.Generate docs and comment about dependencies
+    2. Generate docs and comment about dependencies
-    3.Create a branch in my fork and add something new on it 4.Create a second branch fixing or adding something 5.Create 2 pull requests with the last 2 branches 6.Accept the P.R. and see if everything has worked 3.**Conclusions**
+    3. Create a branch in my fork and add something new on it
+    4. Create a second branch fixing or adding something
+    5. Create 2 pull requests with the last 2 branches
+    6. Accept the P.R. and see if everything has worked
+  3. **Conclusions**

 ## 1. Common tasks: